-Musicians in the VES Jazz Ensemble enjoy pushing themselves out of their comfort zone to learn the harmonics, rhythms and melodies of jazz, as well as explores the art of improvisation.
+Musicians in the VES Jazz Ensemble enjoy pushing themselves out of their comfort zone to learn the harmonics, rhythms and melodies of jazz, as well as exploring the art of improvisation.
 Their repertoire ranges from big band jazz to Latin pieces to contemporary works and they perform at least two times each year during the Fall and Spring Family Weekends.

 The Jazz Ensemble invites students with a range of experience and instruments, including beatboxers, classically trained vocalists, pianists and other string instrumentalists interested in applying their talents to jazz stylings.

 From the inevitable chaos of the first class to learning new ways of thinking about music and discovering how all the pieces fit together to working both as soloists and an ensemble, this group works hard and knows how to have fun!

 Faculty.
 The group is led by nationally renowned veteran jazz musician Ed Mikenas.
 Mr. Mikenas’ goal is to help music students learn to work from both sides of their brain through jazz improvisation.
 In addition to the sheer joy of making music, he believes that “the skill sets that result in a student's ability to think on his/her feet,” as they must when performing jazz, “is a valuable tool for leadership in any field.”

 The VES Chamber Ensemble is comprised of string instrument musicians who play at an intermediate to advanced level.
 Students learn a classical repertoire, enhance their musicianship, and practice ensemble skills and performance techniques.
 The chamber ensemble performs during Fall and Spring Family Weekends, in the Lessons and Carols service at Christmas time and other opportunities throughout the year.